 Service Level Management

-The purpose of Service Level Management (SLM) is to ensure that the service targets are created, negotiated, agreed, documented, monitored, reviewed and reported to the customer.
-SLM acts like a liaison between the customer and the service provider which sets the targets in terms of quality, time, and scope as per the SLR and SAC.
+The purpose of Service Level Management (SLM) is to ensure that the service targets are created, negotiated, agreed upon, documented, monitored, reviewed, and reported to the customer.
+SLM acts as a liaison between the customer and the service provider which sets the targets in terms of quality, time, and scope as per the SLR and SAC.

 - Performing service reviews

 - Creating reports on SLA’s, OLA’s & UC’s

 Service level agreement (SLA) is a document/agreement that describes the scope of services, details of services, availability, quality, recovery times, etc.